 A study from 2014 showed that chocolate Labs were more excitable than black Labs, and they fetched less.

 Additionally, brown Labs were more agitated when they were ignored, and had some separation anxiety.

 They also showed less fear of noise.

-Chocolate Lab behavior included lower trainability and more unusual behavior than black or yellow Labs.
+Chocolate Labrador behavior included lower trainability and more unusual behavior than black or yellow Labs.